eVeRYTHiNG22/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - `timeBodyGyroscopeMean`
 - `timeBodyGyroscopeJerkMean`

-The complete list of variables of each feature vector is available in '`features.txt`.
+The complete list of variables of each feature vector is available in `features.txt`.